Luis Octavio

 App v1 Dashboard — balance and returns at a glance

-A few months later in 2019, we launched the DINN debit card so users could use their money day to day.
+In early 2020, we launched the DINN debit card so users could use their money day to day.

 Deposit